linea-it/docs/docs/en/armazenamento/index.md

 ## LustreFS (HPC)

 The Apollo cluster environment features a high-performance [Lustre](https://www.lustre.org/) filesystem with two storage tiers: SSD with ~70TB (T0) and HDD with ~500TB (T1), both connected to a 100Gb/s EDR Infiniband network.
-Both storage tiers are available at `/scratch` and `data`.
+Both storage tiers are available at `/scratch` and `/data`.

 ### Scratch area and quota